 In addition to academic support, the MESA partnership helps students prepare for the annual state Science Olympiad competition.
 Our goal is to help the teams prepare for this event every Fall Semester.
 NvMESA also helps host Science Olympiad when it is held at the University of Nevada, Reno.

 MESA is actively recruiting current College of Engineering students to serve as tutors in our program.
 Most tutoring sessions are Tuesday and Thursday after school (approximately 2:30- 3:30 pm,) but some schools operate on a slightly different time schedule.
 We ask students to commit to at least one tutoring session each week.
 There will also be other opportunities such as field trips and Science Olympiad throughout the semester.

-The MESA program currently partners with four local schools:
+The MESA program currently partners with three local schools:

 NvMESA exists in two forms within the schools: an after school club, and an in-classroom elective course.
 The club meets after school two days a week and has two components, tutoring and project based learning days.
 The first day (tutoring day) is usually a day strictly for tutoring unless the students are preparing for a competition in which they will be working on their projects.
 The second day is a MESA day in which the students will be working on hands-on math, engineering, and science projects related to the subjects they are learning.

 The in-school elective class at Dilworth Middle school meets during a 45-minute period every day of the week.
 As a tutor in this setting, you will be helping with the in-class projects and instruction.